 When my family and I started down the “hippy” path, I also went down a more natural path for our pets too.
-I learned how to make my own dog food, which Sirius is a BIG fan of.
+I learned how to make my own dog food.
 In fact, my parents dog, Tess, went from being obese to a healthy weight when she switched from dry bagged dog food to my homemade dog food.
 Both dogs have benefited from my homemade sprays using essential oils (usually a combination of eucalyptus essential oil and orange oil, with water and witch hazel) to combat fleas and other itchy biting type bugs.

 As readers of Hybrid Rasta Mama, you guys should be practically experts in the many MANY health benefits that coconut oil provides for us Humans, but did you know that most of those same health benefits pertain to your dog too?